Foundation Innovation, LLC is a full-service consulting firm dedicated to

 Shawn Callaway became the President and Owner of FI in August 2022.
-He started his career in nonprofit management in 1993 and has accrued over 26 years of experience in non-profit management and has been on the FI team since 2015.
-From religious and education to business nonprofits, Shawn has served in most roles of nonprofits from Board Member to President/CEO.
+He started his career in nonprofit management in 1993 and has accrued almost 30 years of experience in non-profit management and has been on the FI team since 2015.
+From religious and education to business nonprofits, Shawn has served in most roles of nonprofits from Board Member all the way to President/CEO.
 Shawn was named a “Hometown Hero” in 2020 and “Businessperson of the Year” in 2022.
 Under Shawn’s leadership two different local Chambers have received Five Star Accreditation from the U.S. Chamber.
-Shawn currently serves as the first executive director of the Aledo ISD Education Foundation, which has awarded over 500 grants totaling more than $2 million dollars benefitting Aledo ISD, in only its’ first six years.
-Shawn earned a BA in Communications/Mass Communications from Texas Tech University and holds education certifications from Southern Methodist University and Princeton University.
+Shawn currently serves as the first executive director of the award-winning Aledo ISD Education Foundation, which has raised over three million dollars since its founding in 2013.
+Shawn is actively involved in pro-education legislation and activism.
+Shawn earned a B.A. in Communications/Mass Communications from Texas Tech University and holds certifications in adolescent education from Southern Methodist University and Princeton University.
 Shawn & his wife Anita, a High School Principal have two sons, Cameron, a Cadet at The United States Military Academy at West Point and Kade, a high school student.

 (512) 535-2046 ext.
 700 or 712